OrifInformatique/plafor/README.md

 php spark migrate --all
 ```

-You should be able to run the application and login with admin => admin1234.
+You should be able to run the application and login with admin => admin1234 or with trainer => trainer1234.

 ## Running the tests